-Storage requirements are higher than for traditional workloads
+- Storage requirements are higher than for traditional workloads - Recommendation - Virtual storage default should be about 370 MB per servant, which includes a 256 MB default heap size and a default initial LE heap size of 80 MB.

-- Virtual storage default should be about 370 MB per servant, which includes a 256 MB default heap size and a default initial LE heap size of 80 MB. - Real storage minimum is 512 MB per LPAR for a light load such as the IVP.
-For most real-world applications, we recommend 2 GB or higher.
+Note: Real storage minimum is 512 MB per LPAR for a light load such as the IVP.
+For most real-world applications, you should use 2 GB or higher.
 We have seen applications that require as much as 8 GB of real to operate at peak load.